rcmarron/Git-module/Git - Lesson 1 - Using git alone.markdown

 __Students:__ [A bunch of the students stand up]

-__Teacher:__ Stay standing, if you have ever wanted to get that thing you erased back.
-Maybe you realized that a sentence in it was great, or maybe you realized you never should have erased it.
+__Teacher:__ Stay standing, if you have ever wanted to get the thing you erased back.
+Maybe you realized that one of the sentences was great, or maybe you realized you never should have erased any of it.

 __Students:__ [Some sit down]